Portrait of Monsieur Bertin: Background

-Louis-François Bertin was 66 in 1832, the year of the portrait.
-He befriended Ingres either through his son Édouard Bertin, a student of the painter, or via Étienne-Jean Delécluze, Ingres' friend and the Journals art critic.
+Louis-François Bertin was aged 66 when portrayed in 1832.
+He had befriended Ingres either through his son Édouard Bertin, a student of the painter, or via Étienne-Jean Delécluze, Ingres' friend and the Journals art critic.
 In either case the genesis of the commission is unknown.
 Bertin was a leader of the French upper class and a supporter of Louis Philippe and the Bourbon Restoration.
-He was a director of the Le Moniteur Universel until 1823, when the Journal des débats became the recognised voice of the liberal-constitutional opposition after he had come to criticize absolutism.
+He was a director of the Le Moniteur Universel until 1823 when the Journal des débats became the recognised voice of the liberal-constitutional opposition after he had come to criticize absolutism.
 He eventually gave his support to the July Monarchy.
 The Journal supported contemporary art, and Bertin was a patron, collector and cultivator of writers, painters and other artists.
 Ingres was sufficiently intrigued by Bertin's personality to accept the commission.

-It was completed within a month, during Ingres' frequent visits to Bertin's estate of retreat, Le Château des Roches, in Bièvres, Essonne.
-Ingres made daily visits, as Bertin entertained guests such as Victor Hugo, his mistress Juliette Drouet, Hector Berlioz, and later Franz Liszt and Charles Gounod.
-Ingres later made drawings of the Bertin family, including a depiction of his host's wife and sketches of their son Armand and daughter-in-law, Cécile.
-The portrait of Armand evidences his physical resemblance to his father.
+The final painting was completed during a month at Bertin's estate of retreat, Le Château des Roches, in Bièvres, Essonne.
+Ingres made daily visits while Bertin entertained guests such as Victor Hugo, his mistress Juliette Drouet, Hector Berlioz and Franz Liszt and Charles Gounod.
+Ingres later made drawings of the Bertin family, including a depiction of his host's wife and their son Armand and daughter-in-law, Cécile.